 - Letters: Heading up letters with the words “Confidential Information”

-- Meetings: Start meetings and give advance notice that the meeting will be conducted in private and information exchanged will be confidential
+- Meetings: Start meetings and give advance notice that the meeting is private and confidential, and information exchanged will be confidential

 - Encrypt – with password protection - confidential information at rest and in motion, over the internet and elsewhere such as on storage media

 - Notices in procedures for induction of new employees and consultants

 - Provisions in employment contracts and freelancer agreements

 - Provisions in employee handbooks, and perhaps a confidentiality policy